ARM-software/CMSIS-DSP/ComputeGraph/README.md

 ##### CMSISDSP (default = True)

 If you don't use any of the datatypes or functions of the CMSIS-DSP, you don't need to include the `arm_math.h` in the scheduler file.
 This option can thus be set to `False`.

+##### asynchronous (default = False)

+When true, the scheduling is for a dynamic / asynchronous flow.
+A node may not always produce or consume the same amount of data.
+As consequence, a scheduling can fail.
+Each node needs to implement a `prepareForRunning` function to identify and recover from FIFO underflows and overflows.

+A synchronous schedule is used as start and should describe the average case.

+This implies `codeArray` and `switchCase`.
+This disables `memoryOptimizations`.

+Synchronous FIFOs that are just buffers will be considered as FIFOs in asynchronous mode.

+##### FIFOIncrease (default 0)

+In case of asynchronous scheduling, the FIFOs may need to be bigger than what is computed assuming a synchronous scheduling.
+This option is used to increase the FIFO size.
+It represents a percent increase.

+For instance, a value of 10 means the FIFO will have their size updated from `oldSize` to `1.1 * oldSize` which is ` (1 + 10%)* oldSize`

+##### asyncDefaultSkip (default True)

+Behavior of a pure function (like CMSIS-DSP) in asynchronous mode.
+When `True`, the execution is skipped if the function can't be executed.
+If `False`, an error is raised.

+If another error recovery is needed, the function must be packaged into a C++ class to implement a `prepareForRun` function.

 #### Options for Python code generation only